amishabhojwani/amishabhojwani.github.io/_posts/2022-05-6-images_in_python.md

 ## Generator functions

 Generators yield information iteratively rather than return the final result of an iterative expression at the end of a function.
 They are objects than can be used in a for loop and are characterised for containing the `Python` keyword `yield`.
-Let's look at a simple example[[3]](https://wiki.python.org/moin/Generators) of two functions that will build a list of a specified length:
+Let's look at a simple example [[2]](https://wiki.python.org/moin/Generators) of two functions that will build a list of a specified length:

 ```
 # Function that returns a list of length n